 There is something about the people of Rajasthan which compels you to look at them.
 I never feel tired of clicking them either.
 She welcomed me to her mud house in the Bishnoi Village in Jodhpur where she was happily indulging in a light conversation with me, sitting under the tree in her traditional attire.

 Bhuj | Gujarat

-She belongs to Rabari Community, popularly known for their nomadic lifestyle and the exquisite artworks, particularly their thread, mirror and mud-relief work, mainly done by the women.
-She is 80 years old and works at Kala Raksha Centre in Bhuj where she does traditional hand stitched embroidery work.
+She belongs to Rabari Community, popularly known for their nomadic lifestyle and the exquisite artworks, particularly their thread, mirror, and mud-relief work, mainly done by the women.
+She is 80 years old and works at Kala Raksha Centre in Bhuj where she does traditional hand-stitched embroidery work.
 I was very much fascinated by the black attire and the craft, which made me dig deep into their community to know more.

 Pushkar | Rajasthan

-Some people are too excited to be in front of the camera and this father & son duo were the perfect example.
+Some people are too excited to be in front of the camera and this father & son duo was the perfect example.
 As I crossed their tent, looking out for the perfect frame, the kid came running and requested me to click them.
 When they were busy posing for others, I captured this for myself.